aptech/docs/docs/data-management/data-cleaning.rst

 Conditionally deleting data from a matrix
 ++++++++++++++++++++++++++++++++++++++++++++++

-:func:`delif` conditionally delete data from a matrix based upon a logical vector..
+:func:`delif` conditionally delete data from a matrix based upon a logical vector.

 ::